kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

         ]
 ```

 Normally I skip the view part.
 As html is not that interesting.
 But this is different.
-It is not only statically typed HTML but also having [Bulma](https://bulma.io/) wrapped with staticially typed functions.
+It is not only statically typed HTML, but also having [Bulma](https://bulma.io/) wrapped with staticially typed functions.
 Means if this compiles you don't have to worry about even CSS typos.
 Thanks to [Fulma](https://mangelmaxime.github.io/Fulma/).
 And that is how you write html-css with confidence.

-### Update
+#### Update

 ```
     let update msg model =